There is an Australian federal government senate inquiry on personal choice. Its terms of reference include:

 Mr Healy : We would have to take that question on notice.”

-The self-appointed “experts” are fierce defenders of the helmet law.
-Yet they are not aware of its track record compared to other countries.
+The self-appointed “experts” are fierce believers in the helmet law.
+Yet they are not aware of its poor track record.
+Lack of awareness sustains the belief.

-Helmet fanatics rely on bold claims like “helmets reduce risk of serious injury or death by about 60 per cent—in the case of death by about 74 per cent“.
+Helmet fanatics make bold claims like “helmets reduce risk of serious injury or death by about 60 per cent”.
 If that were true, that would be a miracle for a polystyrene hat.
-Helmet fanatics confidently make this claim.
-Yet they are unaware that, with its helmet law, Australia’s cycling serious injury rate is much worse than most developed countries.
+Helmet fanatics confidently make such claims.
+Yet they are unaware that, with its peculiar helmet law, Australia’s cycling serious injury rate is 22 TIMES higher than in the Netherlands.

 Trying to deny the helmet law reduces cycling